-The SHOUT ts' default setting is Yes to allow the Iridium link to be used to transmit reports and messages.
+The SHOUT ts' default setting is Yes to allow the Iridium link to be used to transmit reports and messages (see Figure 19).
 If the Iridium link is not allowed to be used (radio silence), set the Allowed setting to No. If Tracking is on, Data Logging is on, and Iridium link is set to No, tracking reports are saved in its circular memory.

-Figure 18: Iridium Link Allowed
+Figure 19: Iridium Link Allowed